nova-pkgs/python/Doc/c-api/structures.rst

    In case the attribute should be deleted the second parameter is *NULL*.
    Should return ``0`` on success or ``-1`` with a set exception on failure.

+.. c:function:: PyObject* Py_FindMethod(PyMethodDef table[], PyObject *ob, char *name)

+   Return a bound method object for an extension type implemented in C.  This can be useful in the implementation of a :c:member:`~PyTypeObject.tp_getattro` or :c:member:`~PyTypeObject.tp_getattr` handler that does not use the :c:func:`PyObject_GenericGetAttr` function.